FAQ – United States

 - Meeting-related expenses (must be detailed in budget)

-The grant review committees consider many factors in determining which programs to support including, but not limited to, the scientific quality of the program, the educational need, budget and audience reach.
+The grant review committees consider many factors in determining which programs to support including, but not limited to, the quality of the instructional design and scientific evidence, strategic alignment, evidence-based educational needs, budget and audience.

 Lilly could consider multi-support for guideline development through an unsolicited grant.
-An organization's conflict of interest policy and process for developing guidelines must be publically available including guideline-panel membership.
+An organization's conflict of interest policy and process for developing guidelines must be publicly available including guideline-panel membership.

 - Learning objectives, level of outcomes collected, or accreditation hours